New Day Inc. in Billings hosts seminar raising awareness of Fentanyl

-BILLINGS, Mont. - Tuesday marks National Fentanyl Awareness Day, and New Day Inc. in Billings hosted a seminar about the drug, where people in recovery and families got to share their story.
+BILLINGS, Mont. - Tuesday marked National Fentanyl Awareness Day, and New Day Inc. in Billings hosted a seminar about the drug, where people in recovery and families got to share their story.

 "I think it's important to not stigmatize people struggling with addiction," said Mina Crenshaw, an attendee at the event, and someone in recovery from Fentanyl.